-How To Lay Cobblestones
+How To Lay Cobblestones on Mesh?

 What are Cobblestones?

-Cobblestones are typically made from extremely dense stone materials such as granite, bluestone, quartzite and porphyry and typically have excellent grip strength.
+Cobble stones are typically made from dense stone materials such as granite, bluestone, quartzite and porphyry and typically have excellent grip strength.
 As a result of their superb genetic makeup, they serve as a long-lasting paving solution.

-What patterns do they come in?
+What Patterns do Cobblestones Come in?

-If you are installing cobblestones for an entertainment area that will only be exposed to foot traffic you can get away with a more ‘light’ installation method, however if you are planning for a driveway you will need what we like to call ‘heavy duty’ installation products as this area will take a lot more weight and vibrations than an area only exposed to foot traffic.
+If you are installing cobblestones for an entertainment area that will only be exposed to foot traffic you can get away with a more ‘light’ installation method, however if you are planning for a driveway you will need what we like to call ‘heavy-duty’ installation products as this area will take a lot more weight and vibrations than an area only exposed to foot traffic.